 So far over 400 Slack teams registered, totaling to over 50k users.
 Even the most active teams send at most dozens of messages daily so server load is minimal.
 I managed to run both web server and background worker processes on a single $20/month Digital Ocean VPS.

 Paddle takes a 5% + 0.50$ cut per sale, but handles taxing as well, so for me that’s more than worth it.
 With Braintree I had to take care of invoicing and taxes myself.

 Some of them are profitable as well so the yearly renewal cost of a root domain is shared.
-You can check out my other blog post for info on how to setup multiple domains with free SSL.

 Other paid services that Abot depends on

 Abot logo is just an icon from Icons8.
 I have to pay $19.90/month for a license, but I use more icons for my other commercial apps as well.